LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 Before starting to implement your widget, take a moment to think and delineate its responsibilities.
 You can do this by phrasing the question: _What goal does this widget help the user to accomplish?_
 Are you thinking about a very broadly applicable, technical task such as _"allow the user to enter a date"_ or _"allow the user to delete a data row"_?
-In this case you might want to implement this functionality as a _control_ (an AngularJS directive or an HTML5 web component) and use it _within_ one or more of your widgets.
+In this case you might want to implement this functionality as a _control_ and use it _within_ one or more of your widgets.

-Usually, widgets correspond to significant areas of the screen and are composed from multiple controls.
+Usually, widgets correspond to significant areas of the screen and are composed of multiple controls.
 They are built with a _specific user-goal_ in mind, such as _"allow the user to book a flight"_ or _"allow the user to review shopping cart contents"_.
 If widgets are made too small and too generic, page definitions will be confusing and the widget configuration options become unwieldy.
 As a rule of the thumb, only very complex pages should contain more than a about a dozen widgets.